-To govern this new police department, each municipality designates one elected member of its respective Township to represent their political subdivision on the Board of Commissioners and one Commission member to be either an elected official or a citizen appointee as designated by the member municipality.
+To govern this police department, each municipality designates one elected member of its respective Township to represent their political subdivision on the Board of Commissioners and one Commission member to be either an elected official or a citizen appointee as designated by the member municipality.
 Each municipality has two (2) such Commissioners.
 The Borough of East Petersburg as a contracted member has a seat on the board, with equal privileges as charter members except for the voting privilege